The Jaeger-LeCoultre Manufacture

 In March, a day before Baselworld started, I had the opportunity to visit and tour one of my favorite manufactures, Jaeger-LeCoultre.
-About an hour outside of Geneva, in the french speaking part of Swtizerland, Jaeger-LeCoultre is situated in "the cradle of fine watchmaking" – the Vallee de Joux.
+About an hour outside of Geneva, in the French-speaking part of Swtitzerland, Jaeger-LeCoultre is situated in "the cradle of fine watchmaking" – the Vallee de Joux.
 Along with Jaeger-LeCoultre, the Joux Vallée is home to some of the world's top haute horology manufactures, including Audemars Piguet, Blancpain, Breguet, Frederic Piguet and more.
 In fact, on the way to the Jaeger-LeCoultre factory, coming from Geneva, you actually drive by Audemars Piguet and Frederic Piguet manufactures, which are all within minutes of each other.
 The Vallée de Joux consists of 10 villages in a valley of the Jura mountains.
-This is where many of the world's best watches are produced.
-And this, is what makes a trip to the Joux Vallée, so intriguing.

 After arriving in La Sentier, I met with Jaeger-LeCoultre Product Manager, Marc Menant to begin a tour of the factory.
 We toured the design, assembly, after-sales service departments first.
 Then we toured numerous departments which manufactured all the parts needed to produce a watch.
 We then toured the ATMOS department, which was filled with shelves of the ATMOS clocks.
-After that we visited the a department that consisted of handful enamel painters, hand engravers and other watch artists.
-We eventually finished up by viewing some museum pieces and then the new timepieces from SIHH, including the Master Compressor Extreme LAB 2
+Following that, we visited a department that consisted of a handful enamel painters, hand engravers and other watch artists.
+Finally, we viewed some of the most important museum pieces and then the new timepieces from SIHH, including the Master Compressor Extreme LAB 2

 This unique safe is part of a 3-piece collector's set (shown here) that includes the Hybris Mechanica à Grande Sonnerie, the Gyrotourbillon Mechanica and the Reverso Mechanica à Tryptique.
 These are three of Jaeger-LeCoultre's most complicated timepieces.

-After viewing and photographing the timepieces, Marc Menant and I met Jaeger-LeCoultre Marketing Director, Stéphane Belmont, and Creative Director, Janek Deleskiewicz.
-We then went to the restaurant that is frequently used as a place to meet with clients, press and business partners.
-One of the best features of this restaurant, other than the amazing French cuisine, is a perfect view of Lac de Joux out the window, from our table.
-Our lunch was a delicious five course meal, including white fish that was actually caught in the Lac de Joux.
-We also enjoyed an excellent bottle of Swiss Riesling white wine.
+Preceding the tour, we met with Jaeger-LeCoultre Marketing Director, Stéphane Belmont, and Creative Director, Janek Deleskiewicz, for lunch.
+We ate at a nearby restaurant with excellent French cuisine, and most importantly, a perfect view of Lac de Joux out the window.
+Our lunch was a five-course meal, including white fish that was caught in the aforementioned lake that morning.
+Fittingly, we also drank an excellent bottle of Swiss Riesling white wine with the fish.
 The wine, like German and French Riesling, came from white grapes grown along the Rhine, in Switzerland.
 During lunch, we discussed Jaeger-LeCoultre and their many product lines.
-In talking with Stéphane and Janek, I learned that Jaeger-LeCoultre's main marketing strategy, is to focus on great products.
+In talking with Stéphane and Janek, I learned that Jaeger-LeCoultre's main philosophy is centered around great products.
+As any good company should be.
 And I think it is clear that the company is focused on that.
 As they continue to offer an excellent range of innovative high quality timepieces that stay true to traditional watchmaking.